XenyxNZ/Arma-3-Performance-Guide/Guide.md

-# Understanding hardware performance in Arma 3
+# Understanding performance in Arma 3

 ### Why it's not great